-The ball may only be passed sideways or backwards.
-If the ball is handed to another player who is in front or passed or knocked forwards towards the opponents' dead ball line then a scrum is awarded to the non-offending team, unless advantage occurs to the non-offending team.
-In order to keep the game flowing, referees should play advantage wherever it is safe to do so.
+- a) The ball may only be passed sideways or backwards.
+If the ball is handed to another player who is in front of the ball carrier or passed or knocked forwards towards the opponents' dead ball line, a scrum is awarded to the non-offending team.
+Referees should play advantage wherever it is safe to do so. - b) Where the ball has been ripped from the ball carrier, whether by the attacker or defender, the ball must be passed immediately away from the contact area.